faustoFF/laravel-contextify/README.md

 > Contextual logging in Laravel

-This package allows you to write log messages fitted with the execution context, including the **class**, **PID**, and **UID**, directly from your application PHP classes.
+This package allows you to write log messages fitted with the execution context, including the **class**, **PID**, **UID** (and more), directly from your application PHP classes.
 It provides a PHP trait that allows you to achieve this.
 Additionally, it provides various enhancements to the native Laravel Logging functionality.

 Adding execution context to logs very helpful when your application has grown in size and complexity, and you begin to facing a large number of logs originating from various parts of the application, including multiple processes such as queue workers and daemons.